docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 #### Pitfall with Caddy

 If you are using Caddy to renew your certificates, please note that only RSA certificates work.
 Read [issue 1440](https://github.com/tomav/docker-mailserver/issues/1440) for details.
-In short the caddy file should look something like:
+In short for Caddy v1 the Caddyfile should look something like:

 ```
 https://mail.domain.com {